idleberg/sublime-drunken-nsis/README.md

 ### Prince Versions

 Named after the Prince Emulator in Douglas Coupland's [Microserfs](http://www.wired.com/wired/archive/2.01/microserfs.html), these versions make no difference between `BringToFront`/`Bring2Front` or `Goto`/`Go2`.
 Again, make use of the `Tab` key to jump between fields.

+### Sober NSIS

+A complete set of valid command completions up to NSIS 3.0a1 is included as well.
+For those who know their syntax right.

 ## License